-Fig. 8: Encoding of exhale.
+Figure 8 Encoding of exhale.
 A is an assertion, and $P \in \mathbf{obl} \to \mathbb{V}$ provides the prestate measures for the check that obligation measures decrease.
-All cases not mentioned here are defined as skip. $[\\]$ encodes expressions of the programming language.
-It is straightforward and, therefore, omitted.
+All cases not mentioned here are defined as skip. $\|\|$ encodes expressions of the programming language; it is straightforward and, therefore, omitted.

 In both phases of exhale, conjunction is treated multiplicatively by sequentially exhaling the two conjuncts.
-This is analogous to an encoding of separating conjunction [17].
+This is analogous to an encoding of separating conjunction [21].
 Implication is encoded via a conditional statement.

 Phase 1 uses $Exhale{obl}$ from Fig. 6 to transfer obligations and credits, and to check that measures decrease.
-Even though there are no terminates-credits, we set the creditsAllowed parameter of $Exhale{obl}$ to true for terminates-obligations because our encoding of statements will lead to temporary situations where a method may have a negative number of terminates-obligations.
+Even though there are no terminates-credits, we set the creditsAllowed parameter of $Exhale{obl}$ to true for terminates-obligations because our encoding of statements will lead to intermediate states with a negative number of terminates-obligations.
 Exhaling a join-permission asserts that such a permission is held and removes it.
-Phase 2 checks wait level constraints.
-The encoding uses the following abbreviation: